 Common causes for not getting to the “successful upload” page using the CaptionSync website include:

 - Closing the browser window or refreshing the web page, before the upload is complete.
 With many high speed Internet connections, uploads are significantly slower than downloads.
 Closing the window or navigating to a different page during the upload will abort the upload, so just be patient and wait for the confirmation message in the browser window.

 - Closing the browser window before the audio analysis is complete.
 The progress bar will show the progress of the upload; once the upload is complete, the progress bar will report that your audio file is being analyzed (Upload Complete.
 Please Wait message).
 Closing the window or navigating to a different page during the audio analysis will abort the submission.
 Allow the analysis to complete (which may take a bit of time for large files), then you will see a Success page reporting that the submission is complete.

 - Trying to upload a file that is too large.
 AST's website currently allows files up to 2 GB in size.
 If your file is larger than that, check out these alternative methods to submit your file.

 - Insufficient Prepaid balance.
-If you have a prepaid account, make sure you have enough funds to cover the length of your file.
+If you have a prepaid account, make sure you have enough credits to cover the length of your file.